PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-09 17:16:29
+Last updated: 2024-04-09 17:17:06
-Random Quote: Men call me Darkstar, and I am of the night.  -  Gerold Dayne
+Random Quote: Ted, I believe you and I met for a reason.
+It's like the universe was saying: "Hey Barney, there's this dude, he's pretty cool, but it's your job to make him awesome." - Barney Stinson